parisbible/parisbible.github.io/index.markdown

 ### Upcoming conferences

-The team will present on the PBP in July 2022 at the International Medieval Congress in Leeds.
+The team presented on the PBP in July 2022 at the International Medieval Congress in Leeds.

+More soon!